JamesSkemp/words/content/post/restful-wcf-web-services-easily.md

 +++
-title = "RESTful WCF Web services, easily" summary = "WCF WebHttp Services is the best of ASP.NET MVC and WCF.
+title = "RESTful WCF Web services, easily" description = "WCF WebHttp Services is the best of ASP.NET MVC and WCF.
 Or at least that seems to be the case." draft = false comments = true date = "2010-06-15T22:47:00-05:00"